YuankaiQi/REVERIE/README.md

 ```

 ### 2.1.
 Clone Repo
-Clone the Self-Monitoring Agent repository:
+Clone the REVERIE repository:
 ```
 git clone https://github.com/YuankaiQi/REVERIE.git
 cd REVERIE
 ```

-Note that our repository is based on the v0.1 version [Matterport3DSimulator](https://github.com/peteanderson80/Matterport3DSimulator), which was originally proposed with the Room-to-Roon dataset.
+Note that our repository is based on the v0.1 version [Matterport3DSimulator](https://github.com/peteanderson80/Matterport3DSimulator), which was originally proposed with the Room-to-Room dataset.

 ### 2.2.
 MAttNet3 Download
 Download the our pre-trained mini MAttnet3 from <a href="https://drive.google.com/uc?id=1kxyH8kWHiskbv7bRzYzC9rM1lX51K004&export=download" target="_blank">Google Drive</a> or <a href="https://pan.baidu.com/s/1Y5KoAV4FyrFz-KzMBsZmBw" target="_blank">Baidu Yun, code:ophy</a>, which is modified from <a href="https://github.com/lichengunc/MAttNet" target="_blank">MAttNet</a> to support our model training.
 Unzip it into the MAttnet3 folder.
 This is used as the our Pointer model.